Binwen6/CBR-Subsapce/README.md

 notebook/jupyter_script_for_visualization.ipynb
 ~~~
 Please run the Jupyter Notebook script above for:
-1. IRS subspace visualization
+1. CBR subspace visualization
-2. IRS subspace prediction via PLS from the activations of LLMs
+2. CBR subspace prediction via PLS from the activations of LLMs
-3. Analyzing the generality of IRS subspace across contexts
+3. Analyzing the generality of CBR subspace across contexts
-4. Result visualization for Perturbing IRS subspace
+4. Result visualization for Perturbing CBR subspace
-5. Result visualization for activation steering on IRS subspace
+5. Result visualization for activation steering on CBR subspace
-6. Result visualization for IRS subspace sampling
+6. Result visualization for CBR subspace sampling